top of page

 IMG_2898_edited.jpg

-His academic work is published or forthcoming in Aztlán: A Journal of Chicano Studies, Diacritics, Latin American Cultural Studies, Latin American Literary Review, and other venues.
-Reflecting his commitment to publicly engaged scholarship, John was inducted into the Bouchet Graduate Honor Society at Yale University for his work with underserved students and communities.
+John is the translator of Letters from Inside a U.S. Detention Center: Carla's Story (Routledge, 2023) and the director of an award-winning documentary on the Mexico–Guatemala border.
+In recognition of his commitment to publicly engaged scholarship, he was inducted into the Bouchet Graduate Honor Society at Yale University for work with underserved students and communities.

-John grew up in Pennsylvania, along with extended family stays in Central America.
-He has resided on Lenape, Aniyvwiya (Cherokee), Gayogohó:nÇ«Ë€ (Cayuga), Garínagu, Quechua, Lenca, Hinóno'éí (Arapaho), Tsistsistas (Cheyenne), Núuchiu (Ute), and Maya lands.
+John is from Pennsylvania.
+He grew up visiting family in Ixim Ulew (Guatemala) and has lived or resided on Lenape, Aniyvwiya (Cherokee), Gayogohó:nǫˀ (Cayuga), Garínagu, Quechua, Lenca, Hinóno'éí (Arapaho), Tsistsistas (Cheyenne), Núuchiu (Ute), Nahuat, and Maya lands.

 bottom of page